 To be considered for Direct Unsubsidized Loan for the summer, you will need to complete a Summer Aid Application which is available on the Summer Aid webpage from April to the end of the second summer session.

-Direct Graduate PLUS loans are federal loans that graduate or professional degree students can use to help pay education expenses.
+Direct Graduate PLUS loans are federal loans that graduate or professional degree students can use to help pay education expenses not covered by the Direct Unsubsidized Loan.
 The U.S. Department of Education makes Direct PLUS Loans to eligible borrowers.
+Click here for further information.

 A list of Academic Scholarships is available on the SRU scholarship web page.
 Scholarships are awarded by particular departments and may be based on academic performance and other criteria.